handsontable/handsontable/README.md

 ## Changelog

-To see the list of recent changes, see the [CHANGELOG.md](./CHANGELOG.md).
+To see the list of recent changes, see [Releases](https://github.com/warpech/jquery-handsontable/releases).

 ## Questions